-Gift and Endowment Accounts
+Gift and Endowment Accounts Held With The College

 Student organizations can receive vital financial support from alumni, private contributors, and corporate donations, and many donors express an interest in making tax-deductible gifts.
 However, since most Harvard College student organizations are not separately incorporated as 501(c)(3) charity organizations, the funds they receive directly do not qualify as tax-deductible.
 Very few organizations have established 501(c)(3) status, and at this time, organizations will not be able to gain this status unless they have done so already.
-Instead, a student organization may establish a gift fund to offer their donors a receipt for their tax-deductible donations.
+Instead, a student organization may establish a gift or endowment fund to offer their donors a receipt for their tax-deductible donations.